nocapstakepool/cardano-node/README.md

 <yes>
 ```

-### Secure your Cardano Node: Firewall
+### Secure your Cardano Node: Root User & Firewall
-- We are going to change our SSH port
+- We are going to change our SSH port (OPTIONAL)
 ```
 sudo nano /etc/ssh/sshd_config
 # Uncomment the Port 22 and change the number to a random one (i.e., Port 1234)